-READ ID
+Read ID

 The device contains a product identification mode, initiated by writing 90h to the command register, followed by an address input of 00h.
-Two read cycles sequentially output the manufacture code(ECh), and the device code respectively.
+Four read cycles sequentially output the manufacture code(ECh), and the device code (76h), Reserved(A5h), Multi plane operation code(C0h) respectively.
+A5h must be dont-cared.
+C0h means that device supports Multi Plane operation.
+Make sure that the definition of C0h applies only to the device with the device code of 76h.
 The command register remains in Read ID mode until further commands are issued to it.
-Figure 13 shows the operation sequence.
+Figure 16 shows the operation sequence.

-Figure 13.
-Read ID Operation
+Figure 16.
+Read ID Operation 1